-CHDEV-001 Introduction to the Study of Early Childhood Education - 3 Units
+CHDEV-001 Introduction to Principles and Practices in Early Childhood Education - 3 Units

 Come and learn about all the exciting possibilities with a major in Child Development!
-This survey course covers a wide range of important topics related to working and children and families in preschools and elementary programs.
+This survey course covers a wide range of important topics related to working with children and families in preschools and elementary programs.
 Learn about various philosophies and curriculum approaches used for educating young children, appropriate practices and curriculum for caring for and educating infants, toddlers, preschoolers, and school aged children, planning fun and inviting environments for learning, and so much more!
-Required for Child Development majors and fulfills California Child Development Permit Matrix requirement.
-SC 0133 TH 4:00-6:50pm CS1-110 Staff, L Semester 0265 Τ 7:00-9:50pm CS1-110 Wiegert-Jacobs, M Semester 0402 TTH 11:00-12:40pm CS1-110 Jones, E 2/7-5/24
+Required for Child Development majors and fulfills 3 of 6 unit requirement for "program and curriculum" coursework for California Child Development Permit.
+SC

+Online Course 0265 W 4:00-6:50pm CS1-110 Perfumo, P Semester 0402 TTH 11:00-12:20pm CS1-110 Perfumo, P Semester